shadowed1/Aurora/README.md

 0.04: `Added quick reinstall option, starman AUR emulation, and shortcut ability from AUR emulation.
 Added ability to build packages using git, python, gcc.` <br><br>
 0.05: `Fixed starman bug with link parsing.
 Added support for yay, paru, pacaur, and pacman to install packages multiple ways.
 Added version base 10 support.` <br>

+To do list: Make `aurora shortcut` more intelligent at finding icons for non-standardized paths.

 <br>